Soviet involvement in regime change

 Soviet involvement in regime change entailed both overt and covert actions aimed at altering, replacing, or preserving foreign governments.

-In the 1920s the nascent Soviet Union intervened in multiple governments primarily in Asia, acquiring the territory of Tuva and making Mongolia into a satellite state.

-During World War II, the Soviet Union helped overthrow many Nazi German or Imperial Japanese puppet regimes, including in East Asia and much of Europe.
+In the 1920s, the nascent Soviet Union intervened in multiple governments primarily in Asia, acquiring the territory of Tuva and making Mongolia into a satellite state.
+During World War II, the Soviet Union helped overthrow many puppet regimes of Nazi Germany and the Empire of Japan, including in East Asia and much of Europe.
 Soviet forces were also instrumental in ending the rule of Adolf Hitler over Germany.

 In the aftermath of World War II, the Soviet government struggled with the United States for global leadership and influence within the context of the Cold War.
 It expanded the geographic scope of its actions beyond its traditional area of operations.
-In addition, the Soviet Union and Russia have interfered in the national elections of many countries.
+In addition, the Soviet Union and Russia engaged in foreign electoral intervention in the national elections of many countries.
 One study indicated that the Soviet Union and Russia engaged in 36 interventions in foreign elections from 1946 to 2000.

 The Soviet Union ratified the UN Charter in 1945, the preeminent international law document, which legally bound the Soviet government to the Charter's provisions, including Article 2(4), which prohibits the threat or use of force in international relations, except in very limited circumstances.
 Therefore, any legal claim advanced to justify regime change by a foreign power carries a particularly heavy burden.

+The U.S. government examined cases of Soviet interventions within the context of international law, specifically the interpretation of the UN Charter in view of sovereignty and the use of force.
+Some cases have been discussed in official U.S. documentation.